 Many motorcoach users love that they don’t have to climb on top of their RV to maintain their unit.
 However, some complain about heat loss from pumping the air up into the RV because cool air sinks.
 In general, basement AC tends to be a bit more efficient than rooftop, however, they are much more costly.

 A split unit (mini split air conditioner) is a high-efficiency air conditioning unit that’s growing in popularity.
 You’re likely to find these units installed on high-end coaches and custom builds.
 These are the choice for RVers who value low noise and high efficiency.
+We have installed one of these units and love it, but it is a challenging and expensive upgrade.

 Retrofitting a split unit into your RV is relatively easy.
 These units can be mounted to an RV’s frame to help reduce the amount of interior noise created by a bulky roof-mounted air conditioning unit.